 “This report’s revelation that only a third of teachers feel ‘very confident’ undertaking assessment is deeply worrying, although I fully sympathise.
 Despite having been a teacher myself, I learned a huge amount undertaking this research and have come to realise that assessment is as important as it is technical.
 A Central Assessment Bank and greater access to in-person and online training would therefore make a real difference for classroom practitioners, and improve confidence and pedagogy in our schools.”

-In one of the report’s key recommendations, researchers from the education think-tank are calling for reforms to teacher training, including a compulsory test at the end of teachers’ initial training to ensure they have mastered key elements of a training curriculum, including assessment.
+One of Testing the Water’s key recommendations is for teacher training to include a compulsory test at the end of teachers’ initial training to ensure they have mastered key elements of a training curriculum, including assessment.
 At the moment teachers’ are primarily certified based on a portfolio of evidence.

 Director of LKMco, Loic Menzies said: